Gambling on Mother's Day

 My mother invited me to play Beano a couple more times after that, but I said no. I wanted to be out having fun with my friends instead.

 Did I hurt her feelings?
 Maybe.
 She didn’t understand though.
 She didn’t understood a thing about me for the next 25 years.

 Even as an adult, I'd spend a couple of hours with my mother, and in my mind, I'd turn into a 12 year-old on the Beano bus with a bunch of old ladies who didn't understand anything about anything.

 I often tell people I was fortunate that my mother lived until she was well into her nineties.
 It gave me time to grow up and have an adult relationship with her.
 We had 20 great years at the end of her life, years when we laughed ourselves silly and thoroughly enjoyed one another’s company.
 We even played Beano once in a while.

-Fast forward to 2012.
+Fast forward to this weekend.
 There are rumors of casinos in Foxboro and Revere, and at the corner store, I see Mother's Day cards next to a display of 30 different kinds of state lottery tickets.
 We’ve come a long way from the days of the old Beano bus.

 This Mother's Day, my own mother is gone and my daughter is in Denver.
 I’ll be lucky if I get a text message for Mother's Day, especially since my daughter and I have been arguing for days via email and text message.
 It doesn’t matter what it’s about.
 She sees things one way.
 I see them another.